 Physical affection is indisputably good for kids, and studies suggest cuddling can reduce children’s stress levels and boost their immune systems.
 But cuddling your kids to sleep can be harmful.
 Experts warn that helping your older children fall asleep with nightly cuddles could set them up for a lifetime of sleep problems.

-“Most children will eventually learn to sleep on their own by middle school,” Andrew J. Bernstein, a physician and Fellow of the American Academy of Pediatrics, told Fatherly.
+“Most children will eventually learn to sleep on their own by middle school,” says Andrew J. Bernstein, M.D., a clinical assistant professor of pediatrics at the University of Wisconsin.
 “But those that were cuddled for a long time will often have a hard time going to sleep until they feel very tired, resulting in bedtimes that are too late.”

 This article was originally published on